Cardinal Stritch University began as a teaching

-are appreciated by our campus community.
-Our diverse offerings aim to entertain and inform the community as a whole.
+are appreciated by our campus community and our diverse offerings aim to entertain and inform the community as a whole.
 Our talented theater students star in productions that range from musicals to the classics.
 The work of contemporary and historical visual artists, as well Studies/Fine Arts, which includes the 400-seat Nancy Kendall